 A client that wants to connect to a server may be interested in what capabilities the server offers.
 The server shall maintain a separate Server tree which the client can access for this purpose to find out about optional features.
 However, for the client to access this information it must have information about at least one transport protocol that the server supports.
 The VISS API should not make any assumptions on the communication network topology.
 Therefore it should not mandate any transport protocol, instead it should assume that a client can obtain necessary information via out-of-band means to configure its communication in order to successfully connect to the vehicle server.
 How that is done is out-of-scope for this specification, but as an example a solution may be designed around a cloud based repository to which servers can register their capabilities, and clients can inquire about obtaining this information.
 When a client has obtained the information how to connect to the server, then the server MUST respond to read requests for data from the Server tree.

-Server Tree Example
+Server Tree

-Below follows an example of a server capabilities tree.
-The tree MUST contains the structures listed below, other parts are optional.
+The tree MUST contain the structures listed below, other parts are optional.
 Server capabilities that extends this specification, or change anything defined in this specification SHALL be declared in the Server tree.

 A feature that is supported in at least one configuration shall be registered on the Support branch.
 The Config branch shall contain the information needed for a client to utilize the feature, for all configurations that has the feature supported.
 If a server e. g. supports file transfer upload and download then this shall be found at the Support branch, and then on the Config branch it shall be registered for which transport protocol(s) it is supported, and e. g. which port number is then used.
+Configuration data that is given a value in the specification documents does not have to be present on the Config branch.

 Server Feature Naming